HeRAMS-WHO/herams-backend/docs/dev/RequestModel.md

 # Request Models

 Request models model the data received in a request.
-They are often called for models because they are used in web forms.
+They are often called form models because they are used in web forms.
 Yii2 supports model validation on both the client and the server side.

 To easily use this form validation while at the same time keeping our request models separated from our database models